 The Conservation Evidence project — a truly collaborative and international effort

-Rebecca Smith is a Senior Research Associate and Conservation Evidence Manager.
+Rebecca Smith is a Senior Research Associate at the University of Cambridge, and Conservation Evidence Manager.

 The Conservation Evidence database was created to provide an easily accessible, free, authoritative information resource to support decisions about how to maintain and restore global biodiversity.
 So far, we have worked with over eleven hundred named collaborators from across the globe, to create the database and to help facilitate a change to more evidence-based practice.
 Practitioners, policy makers, academics and funders, all working together to improve conservation practice.
 Not to mention the 1,015 authors, approximately 65% from practitioner organisations, that have published new evidence in the Conservation Evidence Journal.